Skip to content

 If you called the number

 End the call first.
-You do not need to keep talking to be polite, to finish cancellation, or to prove the charge is fake.
+You do not need to stay on the line to be polite, finish cancellation, or prove the charge is fake.
 Once the call is over, write down what happened while it is still fresh.

-If you shared nothing sensitive and did not install anything, the main risk may be follow-up contact.
-If you shared information, opened financial accounts, or gave remote access, treat those as separate problems and act on them directly.
+If you only talked and shared nothing sensitive, the main risk may be follow-up contact.
+If you shared information, opened financial accounts, installed software, or paid, treat those as separate problems and act on them directly.

 If you clicked, downloaded, or opened an attachment